 - The singer is singing the last chorus and the other guys are backing him up for that big sound, but they’re all singing different words and everyone in the audience is confused

 - All of this cacophony takes place during the first set, which causes the people in the bar to clear out

 - Second set starts at 10pm, but the bar is empty and the band is booked ‘til 1am … it’s gonna be a loooong night!

 - The bar owner says “thanks, but no thanks” when the band leader tries to book there again

-- everything sounds just right
+- Everything sounds & feels just right

-- there are subtle variances from the original recordings, but for the most part, they’re 95% dead-on
+- There are subtle variances from the original recordings, but for the most part, they’re 95% dead-on

-Now, I speak from personal experience with all of this—I’ve been on both sides of this fence with bands AND with marketing and sales teams at different organizations.

-I think that this all really comes down to that ever-present battle that we all face of trying to find the right balance of logic and emotion.
+Now, I speak from personal experience with all of this—I’ve been on both sides of this fence with bands AND with marketing and sales teams at different organizations, and I believe this all really comes down to that ever-present battle that we all face of trying to find the right balance of logic and emotion.

-Music has certain logical elements, like structure and timing and tuning, and when all the elements come together just right, it creates that certain “feel” that takes you back to that special place (or gets you amped up and ready to go).
+Music has certain logical elements, like structure, timing, lyrics and tuning, and when all the elements come together just right, it creates that certain “feel” that takes you back to that special place (or gets you pumped up and ready to go).